By Charles M. Skinner, 1896

 Every night the phantom horseman made his rounds, and several times the sentinels shot at him without effect, the white horse and white rider showing no annoyance at these assaults.

-When it came the turn of a skeptical and unimaginative old corporal to take the night detail, he took the liberty of assuming the responsibilities of this post himself.
+When it came to the turn of a skeptical and unimaginative old corporal to take the night detail, he took the liberty of assuming the responsibilities of this post himself.
 He looked well to the priming of his musket, and at midnight withdrew out of the moonshine and waited, with his gun resting on a fence.
-It was not long before the beat of hoofs was heard approaching, and in spite of himself, the corporal felt a thrill along his spine as a mounted figure that might have represented Death on the pale horse came into view; but he jammed his hat down, set his teeth, and sighted his flint-lock with deliberation.
+It was not long before the beat of hoofs was heard approaching, and despite himself, the corporal felt a thrill along his spine as a mounted figure that might have represented Death on the pale horse came into view.
+Still, he jammed his hat down, set his teeth, and sighted his flint-lock with deliberation.

-The rider was near, when bang went the corporal’s musket, and a white form was lying in the road, a horse speeding into the distance.
+The rider was near when bang went the corporal’s musket, and a white form was lying in the road, a horse speeding into the distance.
 Scrambling over the fence, the corporal reassured, ran to the form and turned it over: a British scout, quite dead.
-The daring fellow, relying on the superstitious fears of the rustics in his front, had made a nightly ride as a ghost, in order to keep the American outposts from advancing, and also to guess, from elevated points, at the strength and disposition of their troops.
+The daring fellow, relying on the superstitious fears of the rustics in his front, had made a nightly ride as a ghost to keep the American outposts from advancing and also to guess, from elevated points, at the strength and disposition of their troops.
 He wore a cuirass of steel, but that did not protect his brain from the corporal’s bullet.

 About the Author: Charles M. Skinner (1852-1907) authored the complete nine-volume set of Myths and Legends of Our Own Land in 1896.
 This tale is excerpted from these excellent works, which are now in the public domain.